MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 For Microsoft Customer Service and Support to officially support a failover cluster in Windows Server 2012 R2 or Windows Server 2012, the cluster solution must meet the following criteria:

 - All hardware and software components must meet the qualifications for the appropriate logo.
 For Windows Server 2012 R2, this is the "Certified for Windows Server 2012 R2" logo.
 For Windows Server 2012, this is the "Certified for Windows Server 2012" logo.
-For more information, see [Logo Program Requirements and Policies](https://go.microsoft.com/fwlink/p/?linkid=111561) on the Microsoft website.
+For more information, see [Windows Hardware Lab Kit](/windows-hardware/test/hlk/) on the Microsoft website.
 The following are descriptions of the logos.

   - **Certified Windows Server 2012 R2 Systems**